satbhavvoleti/satbhavvoleti.github.io/content/posts/A Pilgrimage of Absence - 1.md

 ---
 author: "Satbhav Voleti"
-title: "The mere locus of Nabadwip"
+title: "A Pilgrimage of Absence: 1 - The mere locus of Nabadwip"
 date: 2024-08-01
 showthedate: true
 wordcount: true